MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-checklist-submission.md

 > The Run-AlValidation cannot see whether the affixes to specify have been correctly registered with Microsoft using your MPN ID and app publisher name, please make sure registration is in place.

 > [!Important]
-> The computer on which you run this command must have Docker and the latest BcContainerHelper PowerShell module installed and be able to run Business Central on Docker.
+> The computer on which you run this command must have Docker and the latest `BcContainerHelper` PowerShell module installed and be able to run [!INCLUDE [prod_short](includes/prod_short.md)] on Docker.
 >
-> If you are having issues with Business Central on Docker, you might be able to find help here: [https://freddysblog.com/2020/10/12/troubleshooting-business-central-on-docker](https://freddysblog.com/2020/10/12/troubleshooting-business-central-on-docker).
+> If you are having issues with [!INCLUDE [prod_short](includes/prod_short.md)] on Docker, you might be able to find help here: [https://freddysblog.com/2020/10/12/troubleshooting-business-central-on-docker](https://freddysblog.com/2020/10/12/troubleshooting-business-central-on-docker).
 >
-> You can use [https://aka.ms/getbc?artifacturl=bcartifacts%2fsandbox%2f%2fus%2flatest](https://aka.ms/getbc?artifacturl=bcartifacts%2fsandbox%2f%2fus%2flatest) to create an Azure VM, which has all prerequisites installed to run Business Central on Docker.
+> You can use [https://aka.ms/getbc?artifacturl=bcartifacts%2fsandbox%2f%2fus%2flatest](https://aka.ms/getbc?artifacturl=bcartifacts%2fsandbox%2f%2fus%2flatest) to create an Azure VM, which has all prerequisites installed to run [!INCLUDE [prod_short](includes/prod_short.md)] on Docker.

 > [!NOTE]
 > It is recommended that all partners set up DevOps processes to ensure that this validation process happens automatically and regularly.